gaultier/zig-bencode/README.md

 ```

-See the tests for more details, e.g about errors.
+See the tests for more details, e.g about errors: `zig test src/main.zig`.

 ### Try it out